ragnariock/waldo/app/README.md

 - Buffer: Maximum number of frames allowed between two bounding boxes for smoothing.
 (Use 0 for no smoothing.)
 - Confidence: Minimum detection score allowed.

 In the case of an image, a buffer of 0 indicates no additional suppression of overlapping bounding boxes.
-All other values mean yes.

 ## API Call
-If the app is running, a request can be sent using the following:
+If the app is running, a request can be made using the following:
 ```
 def send_request(url, conf, buff, file):